robcarver17/skipperman/docs/group_allocation_help.md

 - Highest qualification (We advise this isn't used as it's better to use the Skipperman qualification record)
 - Preferred group (We advise this isn't used, since we should allocate groups, not parents; only use if there is a choice of group eg Cadet Adventure)

+## Changing the previous events that are shown

+Skipperman defaults to showing the previous 3 events that were held to help choose groups, however at various times of the year this might not be helpful.
+You can change the groups shown by clicking on the ►Select previous events to show above the sailors table.

+Click the events you want to show; this can be as few or as many as you like (although obviously you need at least one event, and if you include too many the table will be become unwieldy.).

+Then click on `Save changes to event selection` or `Use default (last 3 events)`.

 # Allocating groups, club boats and boat classes; and editing sail numbers.